Martine Fenger

-Martine Trollsås Fenger (born 9 October 2006) is a Norwegian footballer who plays as a striker for Primera Federación team Barcelona B.
+Martine Trollsås Fenger (born 9 October 2006) is a Norwegian footballer who plays as a striker for Bundesliga club TSG Hoffenheim.

 Early life

 Fenger attended WANG School in Norway.

 Club career

 Fenger played for Norwegian side Kolbotn, where she was regarded as one of the club's most important players.

+In 2023, she signed with Barcelona to play in their B team.
+In 2025, she started training with the first team and made her debut on 2 November, against Real Sociedad.
+On 6 April 2025, she scored her first goal for the senior team, in a 6–0 win over Badalona.

+On 11 June 2026, Fenger signed for Bundesliga side TSG 1899 Hoffenheim on a contract running until 2028.

 International career

 Fenger has represented Norway internationally at youth level.